 Ontologies that are developed to perform NLP tasks in one language can hardly be used with their full potential for another.
 Representing an existing ontology in a new language, taking into account cultural and linguistic diversities, is defined as ontology localization.

-In this paper, we describe the development of the space ontology in Mongolian starting from its English counterpart from the Universal Knowledge Core (UKC).
-Building an ontology without human-level accuracy is a potential obstacle in developing applications (e.g., word sense disambiguation and document classification).
-Synset base resources (linguistic representation of ontologies) such as WordNet and FinnWordNet [4] are built manually to obtain better quality.
-Being concerned about the quality and giving utmost importance to it, we followed a manual approach.
-The contributions of our paper include:
+In this paper, we describe the development of the space ontology in Mongolian starting from its English counterpart as it is contained in the Universal Knowledge Core (UKC), as described below.
+Building an ontology without humanlevel accuracy is a potential obstacle in developing applications (e.g., word sense disambiguation and document classification).
+Synset base resources (linguistic representation of ontologies) such as WordNet and FinnWordNet [5] are built manually to obtain better quality.